webstudio-is/webstudio-community/docs/contributing.md

 ```
 DEV_LOGIN=true
-AUTH_SECRET="a random value"
+AUTH_SECRET=a random value
 ```

 To login in the app click on the "Dev Login" button and paste the value of your `AUTH_SECRET` in the input.

 ### GitHub Login

-To login and use GitHub login you will need to create an OAuth with the following values:
+To login and use GitHub login you will need to create an OAuth app with the following values:

 ```
 Name: Webstudio